What did shortlisting mean to you?

 Also, remember, the readers are reading a lot of extracts in a short space of time, so they want something to leap out at them: a strong voice, a really intriguing hook.
 If you make it to the longlist that’s such a great achievement in itself, and you will have some time to polish the rest before the shortlist submission.
 Good luck!

 Emily Hughes was born in Switzerland, grew up on the Wirral and now lives in Berkshire with her family.
 She studied English and German Literature at Warwick University and has an MA in Photography and Urban Cultures from Goldsmith’s College, University of London.
 Emily came to writing through photography and blogging; writing short pieces of flash fiction, poems and short stories to accompany her pictures.
-Rex was shortlisted for the Bath Novel Award 2019, the Peggy Chapman Award for a First Novel and won the Adventures in Fiction Spotlight First Novel Award Emily is represented by Charlotte Robertson at Robertson Murray.
+Rex was shortlisted for the Bath Novel Award 2019, the Peggy Chapman Award for a First Novel and won the Adventures in Fiction Spotlight First Novel Award

 Read an extract from Rex and all Bath Novel Award 2019 shortlisted books here